cloudflare/cloudflare-docs/content/kv/platform/kv-commands.md

 ## `kv:namespace`

-Manage Workers KV namespaces.
+Manage KV namespaces.

-The `kv:...` commands allow you to manage application data in the Cloudflare network to be accessed from Workers using Workers KV.
+The `kv:...` commands allow you to manage application data in the Cloudflare network to be accessed from Workers using KV.

 ## `create`